jansmolders86/mediacenterjs/README.md

 Known issues
 ==================
 * Music duration is not passed on to the client
-* Buffer size needs to be fixed for video playback
+* Movie Buffer size needs tweaking
 * Subfolder support does not work yet

 What still needs to be done
 ==================